-Autogenous model (2D model).
-Protoeukaryotic cells arose from a group of archaea by progressive increase in complexity, so that it somehow became similar to modern eukaryotes.
+Autogenous model (3D model).
+Protoeukaryotic cells arose from a common ancestor with archaea by progressive increase in complexity, so that it somehow became similar to modern eukaryotes.
 These cells had an endomembrane system, a nucleus, and a cytoskeleton, but no mitochondria.
 They were able to feed by phagocytosis.
 In one occasion, they engulfed an alfa-proteobacterium that was not digested and became an endosymbiont therefore representing the ancestor of current mitochondria.
 With the passing of time, many genes from the endosymbiont were transferred to the nucleus and they took the control of the cell metabolism, but not the handling of DNA.
 However, intermediate forms between eukaryotes and prokaryotes have yet to be found, and, even more relevant, eukaryotic cells without mitochondria have not been discovered (there are some eukaryotic cells without mitochondria, but they have other organelles derived from mitochondria).

 Archivald, JM.
 2015.
 Endosymbiosis and eukaryotic cell evolution.
 2015.
 Current biology.
 25: R911-R921.